ericholscher/ericholscher.com/site/blog/drafts/why-i-hate-markdown.rst

 As Markdown got more popular,
 more and more sites started to implement it.
-Those sites were written in other languages, so more implementations of "Markdown" were created.
+Those sites were written in other languages, so more implementations of Markdown were created.
 All of these implementations had slight variations in what was accepted.

 One example is that some required a space before a heading and others didn't::